 We run the fastest filesystems in the Southern Hemisphere, linking high-performance computing (HPC) with high-performance data (HPD) via 100-gigabit network links.

-NCI’s filesystems contain more than 50 petabytes of research data stored in five separate global Lustre filesystems, reaching a peak IO performance of around 150 GB/second.
-On top of this, NCI also stores 50 petabytes of archival project data in state of the art magnetic tape libraries.
+NCI’s filesystems contain around 50 Petabytes of research data stored in five separate global Lustre filesystems, reaching a peak IO performance of around 350 GB/second.
+NCI also runs a special IO Intensive Platform, a dedicated filesystem using 576 2-Terabyte NVMe drives for a cumulative performance around 960 Gigabytes per second.
+On top of this, NCI also stores 50 Petabytes of archival project data in state of the art magnetic tape libraries.

 |Filesystem||Capacity (Petabytes)||Purpose||Availability||Performance (maximum)|